scarrazza/fiatlux/README.md

 - The original LUX paper [arXiv:1607.04266](https://arxiv.org/abs/1607.04266)
 - The long/complete version of LUX [arXiv:1708.01256](https://arxiv.org/abs/1708.01256)
 - The GD11-P fit code from: The HERMES Collaboration [A. Airapetian et al.], JHEP 05 (2011) 126.
-- The CLAS parametrisation used in hep-ph/0301204 (CLAS) and described in hep-ph/9901360.
+- The CLAS parametrization used in hep-ph/0301204 (CLAS) and described in hep-ph/9901360.